rnsavinelli/dotfiles/README.md

 ## For most configuration files

-Every file in repository goes inside the user folder except for the ones inside the 'others' folder.
+Every file in this repository goes inside the 'user' folder except for the ones inside the 'others' folder.

 In the future a script could be developed to automate this process.